-The organisers cordially invite students (aged 10-16) to actively participate in the event.
+The organisers have invited students (aged 10-16) to actively participate in the event.

-- Students will have the possibility to see a real ICT conference and to directly engage in research.
+- Students had the possibility to see a real ICT conference and to directly engage in research.

-- Students will have access to all sessions of the European and national conference tracks including plenary sessions, as well as to the exhibition area which showcases European projects.
+- Students had access to all sessions of the European and national conference tracks including plenary sessions, as well as to the exhibition area which showcases European projects.

-- Specific timeslots for dedicated workshops will be offered.
-In the workshops, students will have the opportunity to develop various views on and visions of technological developments, including prototyping.
-Furthermore, there will be a special workshop aiming to introduce students to maker education, digital social innovation and entrepreneurial education by learning how to work creatively with digital tools (microchip, robotics, programing apps).
+- Specific timeslots for dedicated workshops were offered.
+In the workshops, students had the opportunity to develop various views on and visions of technological developments, including prototyping.
+Furthermore, there was a special workshop aiming to introduce students to maker education, digital social innovation and entrepreneurial education by learning how to work creatively with digital tools (microchip, robotics, programing apps).

 Tuesday 04.
 December 2018

 - 14:30 - 16:00 TU Graz

 - 15:00 - 16:30 PRIA